extension-technologies/frappe-attachments-s3/README.md

 4. Deletes from Spaces whenever a file is deleted in ui.
 5. Files are uploaded categorically in the format.
     {Spaces_folder_path}/{year}/{month}/{day}/{doctype}/{file_hash}
+6. In-built image compressor for jpeg, jpg and png before uploading to spaces.

 #### Installation.